 Long-term steroid use may suppress the immune system and weaken the bones.
 However, these side effects often go away once the steroid treatment is over.

 People with myeloma can develop weak bones that may break easily.
-Bone modifying drugs called bisphosphonates can help strengthen the bones and slow down the weakening process.
-They can also reduce pain levels.
+Bone modifying drugs called bisphosphonates can

 One rare but severe side effect of bone modifying drugs is osteonecrosis of the jaw.
 The drugs can destroy the jawbone and create an open wound that cannot heal.
 The open sore can lead to infection, and some people also experience tooth loss in the area.